Stavudine: Pharmacokinetics

 Distribution: Stavudine does not bind to proteins in the blood.

 Metabolism: The clearance of stavudine is affected minimally by hepatic metabolism.
 Oxidation and glucuronidation produce minor metabolites.

 Elimination: Stavudine is mostly eliminated in the urine and mostly in its unchanged form.

 Drug interactions

 Simultaneous use of zidovudine is not recommended, as it can inhibit the intracellular phosphorylation of stavudine.
 Other anti-HIV drugs do not possess this property.

 Stavudine is not protein-bound nor does it inhibit the major cytochrome P450 isoforms.
 Thus, significant drug interactions with drugs metabolized through these pathways or drugs that are protein-bound are unlikely.

 History

 Stavudine was first created by Jerome Horwitz in the 1960s and was originally named D4T.
-When the AIDS epidemic occurred in the 1980s, William Prusoff and Dr. Tai-Shun Lin at Yale University discovered the anti-HIV properties of Stavudine.
+When the AIDS epidemic occurred in the 1980s, William Prusoff and others at Yale University discovered the anti-HIV properties of stavudine.